-2.Glaze is applied so thickly that the design cannot be seen.
+2.Glaze is applied thickly so that the design is covered entirely.

 3.The piece is fired until it takes on a blueish tint and is complete.

 4.The blue is especially apparent in the details of the design.

 Reference: Nihon Kōgeikai Higashi Nihon Shibu (Japan Kōgei Association Eastern Branch), ed., Dentō kōgei-tte nani? – miru, shiru, tanoshimu gaido bukku (What Are Traditional Crafts? –A Guidebook to Seeing, Learning, and Enjoying).
 Unsodo, 2013.

 Language / Currency